sdcpk/noir-bench/README.md

 - `{witness}`: path to generated witness (prove only)
 - `{proof}`: output proof path (prove) / input proof path (verify)
 - `{outdir}`: output directory if applicable

+Notes:
+- Today, Barretenberg is the supported backend.
+Generic templates are best‑effort wrappers for other CLIs; ensure your command prints the expected JSON shapes.
+- Placeholders are substituted from noir-bench inputs.
+You pass the artifact path once via `--artifact`; `{artifact}` in the template expands to that same path.

 Examples: